-We want to ensure each one is compliant and limit any negative impact our business or our customers’ business may have on the environment and communities.
-This means that social issues and environmental impact are taken into account each and every time we make financing decisions.
+We want to ensure each deal is compliant and limit any negative impact our business or our clients’ business may have on the environment and society.

 Human rights are a key aspect of ING’s overall ESR framework.
-Our standpoint is also outlined in a specific human rights policy, as well as in our policies for specific sectors known to be sensitive to human-rights related issues, including agriculture, mining, and manufacturing, among others.
+Our stance is outlined in a specific human rights policy, as well as in our policies for sectors known to be sensitive to human-rights related issues, including agriculture, mining and manufacturing.

 We’re guided by the standards established in the Universal Declaration of Human Rights; the eight Fundamental International Labour Organisation Conventions (‘ILO Conventions’); the Corporate Responsibility to Respect Human Rights under the UN Guiding Principles on Business and Human Rights; the OECD Guidelines for Multinational Enterprises and the UN Global Compact.

-When financing specific projects, policies like the Equator Principles (EP) add criteria that transactions and clients must meet.
-For example, in those projects we require clients to demonstrate that they effectively and regularly engage with affected communities in a structured and culturally appropriate manner.
-These projects require clients to establish a ‘grievance mechanism’ to receive and help resolve concerns about that project’s environmental and social performance.
+When financing projects, international standards like the Equator Principles (EP) add criteria that transactions and clients must meet.
+The EP are applied in project finance in countries without robust environmental and social governance, legislation systems and institutional capacity.
+In those projects we require clients to demonstrate that they, for example, effectively and regularly engage with affected communities in a structured and culturally appropriate manner.
+These projects require clients to establish a ‘grievance mechanism’ to receive and help resolve concerns about the environmental and social risks associated with the project.

-Projects financed under EP also trigger ‘free prior and inform consent’ (FPIC) if the project has impact on ancestral land or uses resources within an indigenous population's territory.
-This is a tool for preventing and managing tensions between a corporation and a community.
+Projects financed under the EP framework may also require the ‘free prior and inform consent’ (FPIC) of affected communities if the project has impacts on ancestral land or uses resources within an indigenous population's territory.
+This is a tool for preventing and managing tensions between a corporation and local communities.

-In some cases we choose not to engage with potential clients, such as when severe human rights violations are found and the client’s performance isn’t satisfactory, and they aren’t willing to improve their environmental and social performance.
-When a client does an activity that’s on our ESR framework’s excluded activity list, ING won’t provide financial services for those activities.
+In some cases we choose not to engage with potential clients, such as when severe human rights violations are found and the client’s performance isn’t satisfactory, and they aren’t willing to improve their performance.
+When a client is involved in activities on our ESR framework’s exclusions list, ING won’t provide financial services for those activities.

-Our lists of low-risk to ultra-high-risk countries help us identify country-specific human rights issues, among other things.
-For example, ING doesn’t engage with clients based in countries subject to continuous human rights violations, such as Sudan.
+Our lists of low-risk to ultra-high-risk countries help us identify country-specific human-rights risk.
+For example, ING doesn’t engage clients based in countries with a track record of human rights violations, such as Sudan.

-We believe that our ESR policies and the way we’ve embedded them into our business, specifically the human rights policy, contributes to protecting human rights worldwide.
+We believe that our ESR policies and the way we’ve embedded them into our business, specifically the human rights policy, ensure respect for human rights worldwide.